levim03/Coding-Projects/README.md

 ---

 ### 🎮 Valorant Loadout Picker (Java)
-A Java-based application to assist new Valorant players.
+A Java-based application with a basic GUI to assist new Valorant players.
 It gathers user preferences and recommends:
 - Best agent based on playstyle
 - Ideal weapon selection
 - Suitable maps and game modes